 What We Do

-The Biology Department at Utica College encompasses three programs - Biology, Animal Behavior, and Nutrition.
+The Biology Department at Utica University encompasses three programs - Biology, Animal Behavior, and Nutrition.

 Our classes are small, our lectures and labs are taught by research faculty, and we stress the importance of one-on-one interaction between students and faculty.
 Our faculty provide a supportive and rigorous intellectual environment, encourage a candid rapport with students, and acknowledge and nurture each student's individual goals.